-- Vaccines are an effective way to help protect yourself and those around you from illness.
+- Vaccines have consistently been shown to be an effective way to help protect yourself and those around you from illness.
 UBC strongly recommends that all students, faculty and staff get vaccinated and if eligible, receive their booster dose.
-You can learn more at https://immunizebc.ca - Remember to wash your hands regularly. - Masks: All students have the right to choose to wear a mask or where public health orders permit, choose not to.
-Please ensure you act with compassion to all members of our class.
-If you feel more comfortable with grouping with those who also choose to wear a mask, you are welcome to create such groups, and/or I invite you to come sit at the front leftmost side of the class at the start of term where other mask-wearing students are welcomed to join you.
+You can learn more at https://immunizebc.ca.
+Also remember to wash your hands regularly. - Masks: All students have the right to choose to wear a mask or where public health orders permit, choose not to.
+Please ensure you act with compassion to all members of our class, regardless of their choice.
+If you feel more comfortable with grouping with those who also choose to wear a mask, you are welcome to create such groups, and/or I invite you to come sit at the front left-most side of the class at the start of term where other mask-wearing students will know they can join you.
 If you have any questions, special requests or concerns, please do not hesitate to reach out to me privately. - If you are feeling ill, it is important that you stay home.
 Complete a self-assessment for COVID-19 symptoms here. - If you miss class because of illness: - o Find a classmate who is willing to share their notes.
-You can use Piazza forum to connect with students. - o Consult the class resources on Canvas. - o Attend the instructor or TA office hours if you have questions.
-You can attend virtually if you are symptomatic. - o If you are concerned that you will miss a key activity due to illness, please contact me to discuss. - If you are feeling ill at the time of an exam, do not attend the exam.
+You can use Piazza forum to connect with students. - o Consult the class resources on Canvas. - o Attend the office hours if you have questions.
+You can attend some virtually if you are still symptomatic. - If you are feeling ill at the time of an exam, do not attend the exam.
 See "Make-Up Assessments" below.
 You may be asked to complete a similar or alternative mode of assessment. - If I feel unwell, I will not come to class.
-I will make every reasonable and timely attempt to communicate plans for class (by Canvas announcement).
-The TA may cover the class, or I may ask you to do an activity or read something in place of class time, and I will post a detailed version of the lecture notes.
+I will make every reasonable and timely attempt to communicate plans for class by a Canvas announcement.
 Our classroom will still be available for you as a study space in this time.
 If I feel well enough to teach, but am taking precautions to avoid infecting others, I may hold the class virtually.
+In any circumstance, I will post a detailed version of the lecture notes.